harleyzh/reading/HighOutputManagement/readme.md

 **Managing your own career**

 Accept that no matter where you work, you are not an employee - **you are in a business with one employee, yourself** .
 You are in competition with millions of similar businesses.
-But your coworkers are are not rivals, rather, people who work for orgs that compete with your firm are. **You must continually dedicate yourself to retaining your individual competitive advantage.**
+But your coworkers are not rivals, rather, people who work for orgs that compete with your firm are. **You must continually dedicate yourself to retaining your individual competitive advantage.**

 Manage your career: